applejaxx/QualityAssessmentTools/documents/Backlog.md

 * As a client, I want instructions provided on how to use the extension.<br />

-* As a client, I want to be able to see Sprint.md, which will show what was implemented at the last delivery.<br />
+* As a client, I want to be able to see CurrentSprint.md, which will show user stories for the current delivery.<br />

 * As a client, I want to be able to find what licences are used for the project.<br />